 First, know you’re not alone.
 The U.S. economy, which once offered many workers what seemed like lifetime work with a single employer, now adds and sheds jobs at a dizzying pace.
 Though the unemployment rate has fallen steadily over the past several years, thousands of jobs are lost every day.
 The good news is that it’s a great deal easier to find another one now than it was during the gloomy Great Recession of 2008.

-Unemployed workers were between gigs for a seasonally adjusted average of 27.7 weeks in April 2016, with a median duration of 11.4 weeks, according to the U.S. Bureau of Labor Statistics.
+Unemployment is less devastating than it was during the Great Recession.
+People were between gigs for a seasonally adjusted average of 27.7 weeks in April 2016, with a median duration of 11.4 weeks, according to the U.S. Bureau of Labor Statistics.
 That was down from an average of 30.5 weeks, with a median of 11.6 weeks, in April 2015.

-Though the prospects for job seekers are up, the challenges of getting organized and launching a job search never change.
 Here are some tips for putting your finances right while you polish your resume.

 Hopefully, before your got the bad news from your boss, you had socked away cash in a bank account to keep you going for at least six months.
 Even if you did, it’s time to cut back spending.
 That means make rapid-fire decisions on what you need and what you don’t.
 Eating out?
 Forget about it.
 Americans spend almost 40 percent of their food budget eating out.
 Stay home.
 Wipe off the stove top and clean the microwave, because you’ll be using them more than you have for a long while.

 That settled, pull out your bills and focus on the ones you pay every month, especially phone and cable.
 You probably need a cellphone for job searches and morale-boosting talks with family and friends, but you might not need a plan with unlimited data and international calling.
 See if you can cut back the options.
 The same goes for cable TV.
-Drop the premium channels for now or consider cutting the cord all together and watch streaming videos on line instead.
-You might discover removing TV from your life will mean more time for what matters, finding work.
+Drop the premium channels for now or consider cutting the cord all together and watch streaming videos online instead.
+You might discover removing TV from your life will mean more time for what matters — finding work.

 It’s a little like triage in a hospital emergency room, where the staff decides which cases need immediate treatment and which don’t.
 You need to pay your mortgage or rent, cover the essential utility bills and buy food.
 Call those Category One expenses.
 Then consider what you might be able to defray.
 Are you able to delay a car-loan payment?
 Can you shift to paying the minimum on your credit card?
 Obviously, these aren’t great long-term strategies, but they might make sense when an unemployment check is your only income.